Mello007/vote-service/README.md

 This is web-application, that able to create different votes.

-## Getting Started
+## Quick start

 ```
+1. You must have postgresql!
+Download it and create new database.
+Change
+settings in file: src/main/resources/applications.yaml

-1. Navigate to the folder with project, the next write:
+2. Navigate to the folder with project, the next write:

-2. mvn clean package
+3. mvn clean package

-3. mvn spring-boot:run
+4. mvn spring-boot:run
 ```